How to Effectively Prepare Your Blog or Website to Be Sold

 Are you selling any of your own products?

 Adding new sources of revenue can help to diversify your income, not to mention increase it.
-Some added diversity can help potential buyers to feel a little more comfortable, and adding some new income sources is a great way to increase your revenue and profit before looking to sell the site.
+Some added diversity can help potential buyers feel a little more comfortable, and adding some new income sources is a great way to increase your revenue and profit before looking to sell the site.

 One word of warning, before adding any new revenue sources consider how it will impact potential buyers.
 For example, if you run a blog that makes all of its money from ad sales or AdSense there may be implications for selling the blog if you start creating and selling your own digital products as well.
 There are a lot of blog networks and companies out there that focus primarily on publishing content and monetizing sites with ads.
 They may not be interested in selling any products because it could add some customer service requirements and it may stray from their primary business model.
 However, in most cases, adding a new source of revenue is a good thing, but you may want to think about your potential buyers before deciding what types of revenue to pursue.